 DWR's SGMA Portal allows local agencies, groundwater sustainability agencies (GSAs), and watermasters to submit, modify, and view the information required by the Sustainable Groundwater Management Act (SGMA).
 It also enables you to view submitted information and provide comments, where applicable.
 You don't need a login for public access.

 The Water Data Library contains hydrologic data (groundwater level data and some groundwater quality data) for over 35,000 wells in California.
 The data is collected by DWR Region Offices and dozens of local and federal cooperators.

 California Statewide Groundwater Elevation Monitoring (CASGEM) Program - In 2009, the Legislature passed SBX7 6, which establishes, for the first time in California, collaboration between local monitoring parties and DWR to collect groundwater elevations statewide and that this information be made available to the public.

 The CADWR Land Use Viewer allows you to easily view and download both statewide (as recent as 2014 crop data) and existing county land use datasets that have been collected over the last 30 years.
 The application also enables you to filter crop specific information and visualize land use change over time.
-View the SGMA Tech Talk webinar about the Land Use Viewer and how to use it.
+Learn more about the Viewer in the Land Use Fact Sheet or view the SGMA Tech Talk webinar for a demo on how to use it.